TailoredAgents/StonegateOS/ROADMAP.md

 Done when:
 - Ops can adjust policies without code changes.

+### Access Control & Audit (cross-cutting)
+Goal: Controlled access and traceability for automations and actions.

+Task sequence:
+1) Roles: Owner / Office / Crew / Read-only.
+2) Permissions: who can send messages, modify policies, mark paid, merge contacts, etc.
+3) Audit log: who/what did what (AI/worker/human), when, and context.

+Done when:
+- You can answer “who sent/booked/paused/merged and why” instantly.

 ### A) Unified Inbox + Conversation Threads
 Goal: One timeline per lead with all channels and replies from the console.